 Prerequisite – ER Model

-Strong entity is not dependent of any other entity in schema.
-Strong entity always has primary key.
-Strong entity is represented by single rectangle.
-Two strong entity’s relationship is represented by single diamond.
+A strong entity is not dependent of any other entity in the schema.
+A strong entity will always have a primary key.
+Strong entities are represented by a single rectangle.
+The relationship of two strong entities is represented by a single diamond.

-Various strong entities together makes the strong entity set.
+Various strong entities, when combined together, create a strong entity set.

-Weak entity is depend on strong entity to ensure the existance of weak entity.
-Like strong entity weak entity does not have any primary key, It has partial discriminator key.
-Weak entity is represented by double rectangle.
+A weak entity is dependent on a strong entity to ensure the its existence.
+Unlike a strong entity, a weak entity does not have any primary key.
+It instead has a partial discriminator key.
+A weak entity is represented by a double rectangle.

-The relation between one strong and one weak entity is represented by double diamond.
+The relation between one strong and one weak entity is represented by a double diamond.

 Difference between Strong and Weak Entity: